Gear GuidesTravelTips

 Complete your ski look

 The ski adventure you crave is not just about the perfect pair of skis - the right attire is an essential piece of the puzzle.
-Once you've found skis that are a perfect fit and suit your particular needs, the next step is to invest in the ideal clothing that forms the ultimate blend of style and warmth when you're carving up the slopes.
+Once you've found skis that are a perfect fit and suit your needs, the next step is to invest in the ideal clothing that forms the ultimate blend of style and warmth when carving up the slopes.

 How does ski length affect your riding?